Freemartin: History

-Freemartins are known to have been described by the Roman writer Varro, who called them "taura".
+The phenomenon of sterile cows being born as twins to bulls is known to have been described by the Roman writer Varro, who called these sterile females "taura".

 The 18th century physician John Hunter discovered that a freemartin always has a male twin.
+Hunter's 1779 description of freemartins is the oldest known anatomical description of these animals.
+Following Hunter, most descriptions of freemartins considered them to be modified females, although a few writers believed them to be modified males or were unsure of their origins.
+Classification was complicated by the fact that different forms of genital development were found in different freemartins, including both male-like and absent genitals being recorded from freemartins outwardly resembling cows.
+Their origin was also disputed, as some scholars believed freemartins and their bull siblings to be identical twins originating from a division of a single zygote, which would make freemartins genetically male.
+However, the occurrence of identical twins in cattle is itself disputed, as studies of cattle embryos and fetuses showed twins to consistently have distinct corpora lutea, the remains of the ovarian follicle from which an ovum is released, indicating that cattle twins are almost always fraternal.

 It was hypothesized early in the 20th century that masculinizing factors travel from the male twin to the female twin through the vascular connections of the placenta because of the vascular fusion and affect the internal anatomy of the female.

 Several researchers made the discovery that a freemartin results when a female fetus has its chorion fuse in the uterus with that of a male twin.
 The result was published in 1916 by Tandler and Keller.
-The discovery was made independently by American biologist Frank R. Lillie, who published it in Science in 1916.
+The discovery that cattle twins are typically contained within a single placenta and share blood flow, leading to the formation of male-like characteristics in female twins, was made independently by American biologist Frank R. Lillie, who published it in Science in 1916.
 Both teams are now credited with the discovery.
+Further study of Lillie's specimens by Catharine Lines Chapin in 1917 determined that in cattle, sex-determinant cells develop in the testes at an earlier period than they do in the ovary, explaining how male sexual development consistently "overrode" female development in these cases, as male hormones would appear in the shared blood system first and affect the development of the female twin before its own sexual anatomy would begin forming.

 In rural areas folklore often claimed this condition was not just peculiar to cattle, but extended also to human twins.
 This belief perpetuated for generations, as was mentioned in the writings of Cuthbert Bede.